 Passenger footrest bracket/hanger/clamp can be removed if bolt-on or can be chopped and sharp edges must be rounded off.

-All the above modifications are allowed with respecting the Article-3.2.7 interchangeable with the original unit (i.e. the endine must work when the unit is replaced with the series unit).
+All the above modifications are allowed with respecting the Article-3.2.7

 14. ECU, Wiring Harness & Sensors